-If we cannot gain access to take your meter read, we will automatically generate an estimate read for your electricity retailer.
-If you do not want to accept an estimate, there is also an option for you to call us on 13 12 53 to provide a self-read of your electricity meter.
-From 1 February 2019 you may also contact your electricity retailer to request your bill be adjusted to be based off your self-read.
+If we can't gain entry to read your meter, we'll automatically generate an estimate read for your electricity retailer.
+If we left a card at your premises to advise we couldn't access your meter, you can submit a self meter read via our Customer Portal.
+Or if you prefer, you can call us on 13 12 53 to provide a self read.
+From 1 February 2019 you can ask your electricity retailer to adjust your bill to be based on your self-read.

 Are puppies and small dogs included in the restrictions of the Safe Entry Policy?

 Yes.
 All unrestrained dogs regardless of size or age are included in our Safe Entry Policy.